A guide for converting a handheld microphone (with PTT) into a USB microphone for use on VATSIM.

 Below are some notes about selecting the right components.

-If, however, the PTT is part of the microphone circuit, you will need to open up the mic housing and rewire it.
+If, however, the PTT is part of the microphone circuit I recommend that you open up the mic housing and rewire it.
 Turning the mic on and off with the PTT (disconnecting it every time you release the PTT) is not ideal because the sound card will take time to adjust its gain each time the mic is reconnected.

-Why use a USB sound card?
-You could connect the microphone to the 3.5mm microphone input on your PC, but depending on the microphone's specs and your computer's sound card, the signal might be too weak.
-A USB sound card with decent audio quality ensures consistent sound across any computer.
+One way to get audio from the microphone to your computer is to simply connect it to the 3.5 mm microphone input on your computer's motherboard.
+However, depending on the microphone's specs and your computer's sound card, the signal might be too weak.
+A USB sound card with decent audio quality ensures consistent sound across any computer you connect it to.

-A third option: the CM108 (similar to the CM119) microcontroller on the USB sound card has some unused GPIO (general-purpose input/output) pins that can interface with the PTT.
-This is the most compact option since you can eliminate the USB hub and USB gamepad—just the USB sound card is needed.
+A third option: the CM108 (similar to the CM119) microcontroller on the USB sound card I've recommended has some unused GPIO (general-purpose input/output) pins that can interface with the PTT.
+This is the most compact option since you can eliminate the USB hub and USB gamepad completely — just a USB sound card is needed.
 Be aware that this option requires careful soldering, and it's easy to damage the USB sound card if you make a mistake.
 More about this in the final part of this guide.

 USB Gamepad | Arduino Beetle | CM119 Chip |